A Bayes factor with reasonable model selection consistency for ANOVA model: Introduction

 \section{Introduction}

-We start with a simple one-way balanced ANalysis-Of-VAriance (ANOVA).
-There are two possible models.
+In this paper, we consider Bayesian model selection for ANOVA model.
+We start with one-way ANOVA with two possible models.
 In one model, all random variables have the same mean.
-In the other model, random variables in each level has a different mean.
-Formally, the independent observations $y_{ij}$ ($i=1,\dots,p, \ j=1,\dots,r, \ n=pr$) are assumed to arise from the linear model:
+In the other model, there are some levels and random variables in each level have different means.
+Formally, the independent observations $y_{ij}$ ($i=1,\dots,p, \ j=1,\dots,r_i, \ n=\sum_{i=1}^p r_i$) are assumed to arise from the linear model: